eliotann99/lab6/README.md

 =======

-Poem by yours truly Elio:
+Poem by Elio:

 Roses are red

 			violets are blue

 I forget when

 			this assignment is due